WuKongIM/WuKongEasySDK-Android/docs/publishing.md

 ### 1. Sonatype OSSRH Credentials

-Create a Sonatype JIRA account and request access to the `com.wukongim` group ID:
+Create a Sonatype JIRA account and request access to the `com.githubim` group ID:

 ```bash
 # Add to ~/.gradle/gradle.properties